alondraorn/DH150_Project2/README.md

 ## Video Link

 Here is a link to the usability test I did with "Paula Oum."
 It is posted on Youtube.
-[Click Here to Download Mp4 File](https://www.youtube.com/watch?v=DcmfI_NqW0Y&feature=youtu.be)
+[Click Here to watch Youtube Video](https://www.youtube.com/watch?v=DcmfI_NqW0Y&feature=youtu.be)

 ## Reflection